Job Board Affiliate Programs

 Partner with ZipRecruiter for job content:

-Model: CPC with competitive rates
+- Model: CPC with strong rates

-Requirements: Publisher application required
+- Requirements: Publisher application required

-Content: Quality job listings
+- Content: Quality job listings

-Support: Dedicated partner resources
+- Support: Dedicated partner resources

 LinkedIn Jobs offers partnership opportunities:

-Model: Varies by agreement
+- Model: Varies by agreement

-Requirements: Significant traffic typically required
+- Requirements: Significant traffic typically required

-Integration: API-based
+- Integration: API-based

-Brand value: Premium job content
+- Brand value: Premium job content

 Specialized networks